 Pairing pastured beef liver with lots of organic grass-fed butter gives us one of the most delicious, healthy and satisfying foods we can eat – pâté.

 - 1 pound pastured beef liver

-- 1 cup tallow, lard or lamb fat
+- 1 cup tallow, lard, lamb or duck fat

 - 2 large shallots

 - 1 tsp unrefined sea salt

 - Slice the beef liver into 5-8 thin slices.

 - Add the tallow to a large frying pan and melt it over low heat.